MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

         <td><a href="immersive-headset-hardware-details.md"><strong>Immersive headsets</strong></a></td>
     </tr>
      <tr>
-        <td>Direct manipulation (Near hand interaction)</td>
+        <td>Direct manipulation with hands</td>
         <td>❌ Not supported</td>
         <td>✔️ Recommended</td>
         <td>➕ An alternate option but <a href="point-and-commit.md">Point and commit (far interaction)</a> is recommended</td>
     </tr>
 </table>

-Direct manipulation is a primary input model on HoloLens 2, utilizing the new articulated hand tracking system.
+Direct manipulation with hands is a primary input model on HoloLens 2, utilizing the new articulated hand tracking system.
 The input model is also available on immersive headsets through the use of motion controllers, but is not recommended a primary means of interaction outside of object manipulation.
-Direct manipluation is not available on HoloLens v1.
+Direct manipluation with hands is not available on HoloLens v1.

 ## Collidable fingertip
 On HoloLens 2, user's real hands are recognized and interpreted as left and right hand skeletal models.
 To implement the idea of touching holograms directly with hands, ideally, 5 colliders could be attached to 5 fingertips of each hand skeletal model.
 However, practically, due to the lack of tactile feedback, 10 collidable fingertips cause lots of unexpected and unpredictable collisions with holograms.
 Hence, we suggest to only put a collider on each index finger.
 The collidable index fingertips can still serve as active touch points for diverse touch gestures involving other fingers, such as 1 finger press, 1 finger tap, 2 finger press and 5 finger press.